Tokyo surges to 30-year high as shares start week with rally - WTMJ

 The recovery should put the economy on track to recover to pre-pandemic levels by next year, helped by a recovery in demand for exports in the U.S. and other major trading partners, Marcel Thieliant of Capital Economies said in a report.

 Japan recently re-imposed a state of emergency in Tokyo and several other prefectures to battle a resurgence of outbreaks.
-But sustained corporate investment and government spending will help offset the impact on travel, restaurants and other sectors most affected, he said.
+But sustained corporate investment and government spending are expected to help offset the impact on travel, restaurants and other sectors most affected.

 On Friday, technology companies led a late-afternoon rally on Wall Street that capped a week of wobbly trading. with the major stock indexes hitting all-time highs.